Viewing tasks and task graphs in Snowsight¶

 Review the run history for a task¶

 Task run history includes details about each execution of a given task.
-You can view the scheduled time, the actual start time, duration of a task and other information.
+You can view the scheduled run time, status, return value, duration of a task, and other information.

 For each instance, you can view the following:

-Scheduled start time: When is the task next scheduled to run.
+Scheduled run time: When the scheduled task was run.

-Duration: Amount of time, in seconds, for the most recent run.
+Duration: Amount of time, in seconds, for the task run.

 To view the run history: